 Dr. Neveen Abdelkhaleq pointed out that, since its start-up in 2010 until now, the number of graduates of the initiative has reached about 5500 students; explaining that the memorandum of understanding allows the exchange of training experiences in a world-class market with constantly changing needs.
-She said that the establishment of a branch of Cyprus’ University of Neapolis in Egypt was discussed in order to benefit from European expertise in all fields, in addition to inaugurating an initiative to train graduates of other faculties, especially the faculties of commerce.
+She said that the establishment of a branch of Cyprus’ University of Neapolis in Egypt was discussed this was to benefit from European expertise in all fields, in addition to inaugurating an initiative to train graduates of other faculties, especially the faculties of commerce.

 Dr. Pantelis Sklias, President of the University of Neapolis added that the cooperation between the University and Egypt includes the provision of 33 postgraduate scholarships at the University in Cyprus, fully and partially supported, in engineering-related areas, such as business administration and real estate.
-He welcomed the idea of expanding cooperation to include other areas such as banking and accounting, to achieve Egypt’s benefit from Cyprus and European expertise in these areas as well
+He welcomed the idea of expanding cooperation to include other areas such as banking and accounting, to achieve Egypt’s benefit from Cyprus and European expertise in these areas as well.